Apple is Really Bad At Design - Slashdot

 Apple is down to two ports on all their hardware - USB C and Lightning - and we're still critical that it's not down to one and we say 'if Steve were here this would never happen' - seriously?

 I'm typing this on a 2015 MBP, given to me by my employer.
 It definitely has some things to recommend it, e.g. it's light weight, decent battery life, easy access to *nix tools (via Homebrew), speaker capability and screen brightness.
 In other respects though, I have to agree with the submitter.
 Hardware-wise, it's about on par with my 2010 Thinkpad.
 OS-wise there are a bunch of deficiencies which are not just my opinion about look-and-feel, but actual missing features.
-I'll just describe one quickly, which
+I'll just describe one quickly, which I feel is emblematic of Apple's general issues.

+On a Mac, you can switch through display elements (windows, dialogs, full screen apps) in two segregated ways.
+Cmd-tab switches applications, cmd-backtick switches windows within an application.
+On one level, the segregation is logical, but in practice it leads to some really inelegant behaviors.
+It's impossible to place one window on top of a fullscreen application, so among other things you can't take notes while watching a fullscreen video.
+Full screen applications create their own workspaces which are children of the original workspace, and switching back to other workspaces isn't allowed.
+Actually, you can switch, but it will immediately scroll back to the full screen application.

+Windows, on the other hand, simply has alt-tab (or win-tab), which cycles through all display elements without regard for parent application.
+It naturally allows windows to be displayed above fullscreen applications, and for fullscreen applications to be left in fullscreen mode when switching away or minimizing.
+It's more simplistic, but also more functional.
+Again, that's not an opinion, it's a missing feature: on a Windows PC one can take notes on a fullscreen video, and on a Mac one cannot.

 ideas are cheap, execution is king (Score:2)